bartTC/django-markup/README.rst

 Changelog
 =========

-v1.0 (in development):
+v1.0 (2016-01-02):
     - Removed some 5 year old dust
     - Django 1.8+ compatible
     - Tests

-    Possibly backwards incompatible changes:
+    Backwards incompatible changes:

+    - Removed Pygments highlighting in the Markdown and RestructuredText filter.
     - Removed CreoleParser library in favor of a pypi package.
     - Removed Lightbox filter.
-    - Removed (automagic) Pygments highlighting in the Markdown and RestructuredText filter.
     - The RestructuredText filter now renders level 1 and 2 headers.
       See Github `Issue 14`_ for details and a backwards compatible workaround.